Bones + Longing: Artwork

-Following the album's debut in the Irish Albums Chart it reached number 38.
-It reached number 4 in the Irish Indie Chart and number 10 in the Irish iTunes Album Chart.
-This is her worst performing album from her portfolio despite the positive reviews.
-Its low position in the Irish Albums Chart is due to a number of factors such as; the download version of the album was released three days later than normal.
-On 17 November, the CD version was released, three days later than normal for the Irish marketplace.
-Also those albums downloaded or purchased through her Pledge Music campaign were ineligible to chart in Ireland.

-The album failed to chart in other territories.

 Promotion

 Hayes began to promote the album in the Republic of Ireland between October 2014 to February 2015 making regular appearances on both national and local radio stations such as Today FM, TXFM and Newstalk performing tracks such as Making My Way Back and To Be Your Honey live in studio.

 On 5 December 2014 Hayes was interviewed by arts and cultural show The Works on RTÉ One's where she performed 'To Be Your Honey'.

 On 9 December 2014 she made an appearance on Newstalk where she performed two tracks performed 'Making My Way Back' and 'To Be Your Honey'.

 As part of the promotion for the new album Hayes the Irish edition of The Sunday Times ran a feature on the artist on 14 December 2014.
 She would later appear on the cover of Cara Magazine Aer Lingus' in-flight magazine.

 Hayes began to promote the album outside Ireland in early 2015 with interviews on BBC Radio in the UK, by March she travelled to France and Germany to do a number of performances.
 On 2 March the album received an international release with a press release in Paris at Centre Culturel Irlandais where she performed at the venue and did a number of promos for local and national radio in France.
 On 6 March, Hayes travelled to Germany for promotional purposes where she completed a number of interviews for both German radio and television.
 She later performed at Berlin's Bar Bobu.

 On 24 March 2015 Hayes confirmed live dates across Ireland and the UK.
 On 24 March 2015 she shared the promo video for 'To Be Your Honey'.
 On the same day she completed an interview with RTÉ 2fm where she discussed motherhood, her Pledge music campaign and additional gigs in Ireland.

-On 26 March 2015 a special promo video was released for To Be Your Honey recorded in Paris.
+On 26 March 2015 a special promo video was released for "To Be Your Honey" recorded in Paris.